parallelchain-io/parallelchain-docs/docs/getting_started/installation.md

 ![Screenshot](../screen/win_install_2.png)

-Head to the directory where `pchain.exe` is located via `cd`.
+Head to the directory where `pchain_client.exe` is located via `cd`.
 For example, the executable is located at C:\Development:

 ![Screenshot](../screen/win_install_3.png)

-Run the command `pchain.exe` and see usage page.
+Run the command `pchain_client.exe` and see usage page.

 Congratulations.
-You have successfully installed `pchain` and are ready to proceed to ["Prepare Environment"](prepare_env.md)
+You have successfully installed `pchain_client` and are ready to proceed to ["Prepare Environment"](prepare_env.md)

 ### For Powershell User